suhaibroomy/weather/README.md

 ## Automated Tests

 This project contains UI tests as well as Unit Tests.
-Units tests are run using JUnit and UI Tests are using AndroidJUnitRunner.
+Units tests are run using JUnit and UI Tests are run using AndroidJUnitRunner.
 Both of these can be run easily either from android studio or command line.

-## UI Tests
+### UI Tests
-You need to disable animations to run UI tests.
-This can be done programmatically if you are using emulator or a phone with root access, just uncomment/add the following lines in your app level gradle file and run tests using Android Studio.
+You need to disable animations on your phone to run UI tests.
+This can be done programmatically if you are using emulator or a phone with root access, just uncomment/add the following lines in the app level gradle file and run tests using Android Studio.

 ```
 def adb = android.getAdbExe().toString()